hashicorp/vault/website/source/intro/getting-started/secret-backends.html.md

 To start, let's mount another _generic_ backend.
 Just like a normal filesystem, Vault can mount a backend multiple times at different mount points.
-This is useful if you want different access control policies (covered later) or configurations for different paths.
+This is useful if you want different policies (covered later) or configurations for different paths.

 To mount the backend: